ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

   * Get a list of included collections with `:collections` on the start page. `ESC` always takes you back one step in the menu structure.

 Then have a look at the included EE images:

 * Inspect the image with `:images`, choose an image by typing the row number
 * Just look around and remember `ESC` is your friend when you got lost in menus items...
 * Exit `ansible-navigator`

 Now we finally want to run a Playbook to test the new EE.
-The demo Playbook you used before in Automation Controller is part of the GitHub repo `ee-flow` you checked out already.
+The demo Playbook you used before in automation controller is part of the GitHub repo `ee-flow` you checked out already.
 So we just need an inventory to go with it.

 * Copy the inventory so we can modify it